 I. Augmentation

 The 2005 Legislature directed the Kansas Water Office (KWO) to complete a study on augmentation of the Rattlesnake Creek basin.
 In their 2006 report to the Legislature, KWO recommends the purchase rather than lease of water rights to augment streamflow and that GMD 5 be responsible for the operation of the program.
 KWO has estimated the quantity of water needed annually as 1,460 acre-feet.
 KWO’s 2006 total cost estimate including water right purchase, construction cost, operation and maintenance for a 10-year project was estimated to be $5.9 million.
+No action was taken.

 In April 2012, GMD 5 authorized the purchase of approximately 400 acre-feet of water rights in the Rattlesnake Creek corridor.
 The transaction is still pending, but if successful this water right could be retired or transferred out of the corridor to reduce pumping effects on streamflow, or used to supply augmentation water to the river, or some combination of these.